Empirical Bayesian Multi-Bandit Learning: Proof of Theorem

 The regret $R_n$ can be decomposed as

-As derived in (\ref{embUCB_regret}), $R_{n}$ is decomposed into two terms.
-The first term is the gap between the optimal arm and the chosen one conditioned on the event $\xi_t$.
-The second term is the probability that $\xi_t$ does not hold.
-We first focus on the first term of the decomposion in (\ref{embUCB_regret}), each subterm within this summation as follows
+In the right-hand side of (\ref{embUCB_regret}), the upper bound of $R_{n}$ consists of two terms.
+The first term represents the gap between the optimal arm and the chosen arm, conditioned on the event $\xi_t$.
+The second term corresponds to the probability that $\xi_t$ does not hold.
+We first focus on the first term in the decomposition of (\ref{embUCB_regret}), with each subterm in this summation given as follows: